Helping you is what we do. ℠

 About Oxbryta

 Oxbryta, was once known for its promise in treating sickle cell disease-related anemia.
 Per the FDA, “In postmarketing clinical trials of Oxbryta, Pfizer reported a higher rate of vaso-occlusive crisis (severe pain caused by sickled red blood cells blocking blood flow and oxygen delivery to tissues) in patients with sickle cell disease receiving Oxbryta compared to placebo.
 There were also more deaths in the Oxbryta treatment group as compared to the placebo group in these postmarketing studies.
 Pfizer also observed a higher rate of vaso-occlusive crisis in patients with sickle cell disease receiving Oxbryta in two real-world registry studies.
 Based on the totality of clinical data, Pfizer has determined the benefit of Oxbryta does not outweigh the risk.”
 Pfizer initiated a voluntary global market withdrawal.
-Individuals experiencing vaso-occlusive crises (VOCs) are now seeking legal recourse, claiming that they were not adequately warned about these risks
+Individuals experiencing vaso-occlusive crises (VOCs) are now seeking legal recourse, claiming that they were not adequately warned about these risks.

 Oxbryta Manufacturer Announces Voluntary Global Withdrawal